bocan/my-aws-eks/README.md

 ## Description

 I couldn't find any example Terraform projects to make an EKS cluster that I was happy with, so I cobbled this one together.
 This project spins up a decent EKS cluster for demos, development, or testing.
-In theory, you could scale it up to production too.
+In theory, you could scale it up to production too if your apps are stateful and can tolerate using spot instances.

 It currently features:

 * Custom VPC Setup.
 * Kubernetes 1.20.
-* Secrets Encryption via a KMS key.
+* Secrets Encryption via a rotating customer-managed KMS key.
+* Cloudwatch Encryption via a rotating customer-managed KMS key.
 * Control Plane logging to Cloudwatch.
 * Common Tagging across all created resources for easy billing resolution.
 * Calico networking instead of "aws-node"